 Oval-Cut Diamond Buying Guide: Beyond the Bowtie

-The Pros and Cons of Oval-Cut Diamonds
+The Pros and Cons of an Oval-Cut Diamond Ring

 When choosing between an oval or round diamond, consider the following factors.

 First — style!
 While oval-cut diamonds may have a classic look, round brilliant diamonds are timeless.
-However, ovals and other fancy shapes have become trendy in recent years.
+However, ovals and other fancy shapes have become trendy for engagement rings in recent years.
 When aligned with the finger, an oval shape has an attractive lengthening effect.
 On the other hand, East-West rings, with the oval aligned perpendicular to the finger, are gaining popularity and show off a unique style.